Chincoteague Inlet

 Chincoteague Inlet is found lying between Assateague Island and Wallops Island on the Eastern Shore of Virginia.
-It is 30 miles south-southwestward from the Ocean City, MD Inlet.
+It is 30 miles south-southwestward from the Ocean City, Maryland Inlet.

 The approach has no sea buoy, however lighted buoy (R "2"), marking Chincoteague Shoals, is located ESE of the entrance at 37°47’25" N / 075°22’21" W, and can be used.

 Prominent on the approach are Assateague Light shown from a 142-foot red and white horizontally banded conical tower and a lookout tower on the southern tip of Assateague Island; both are visible well offshore.

 The marked channel through the inlet to Chincoteague Channel is subject to frequent change; the buoys are shifted with changing conditions.
 Breakers are evident on either side of the channel.
 A sunken wreck is about 0.4 mile southwest of Fishing Point in 37°51’54" N., 75°24’04" W.